lorisleiva/laravel-search-string/README.md

 ```

 #### Relation count queries
-* If the relation is defined as countable on the parent model (true by default)
+* The relation must be configured as countable on the parent model (true by default)
 ```php
 // Only articles which have at least 100 comments 'has(comments) >= 100'